ruqoyyasadiq/referral-system-api/README.md

 # TODOs
 - Paginate lists - Contacts and Leaderboard list
-- Implement actually SlackNotifier for referral creation
+- Implement actual `SlackNotifier` for referral creation
 - Increase Test Coverage
 - Set up static table for points.
 Assumptions made is: down the line there would be multiple types of points for (possibly) different kinds/levels of referrals.
 This should live in the DB